Uviation123/TabbyCat/README.md

-# Guitar Finger Position Detector
+# Guitar Finger Position Detector aka TabbyCat

 This program uses MediaPipe and OpenCV to detect finger positions on a guitar fretboard and record them to a text file.
 It uses manual selection to define the fretboard area.